google/applied-machine-learning-intensive/v2/01_what_is_ml/00_introduction/slides.md

 # Overfitting

-when a model conforms too much to its training data and cannot generalize to make predictions about new data.
+When a model conforms too much to its training data and cannot generalize to make predictions about new data

 <!--
 Overfitting occurs when a model conforms too much to its training data and cannot generalize to make predictions about new data.
 For example, if none of the tigers in the training data have white fur, the model could assume all tigers have orange fur.